Amica Mutual Insurance Company is the oldest mutual automobile

 yachts.
 Its life insurance and annuity offerings include

-some 1.4 million policies in place and holds assets of $4.9
+than 1.5 million policies in force and held assets of $4.9 billion

-Amica Mutual underwrites most of the property/casualty policies,
+Amica Mutual underwrites most of its property/casualty policies,

 with its Amica Property and Casualty Insurance and Amica

 Lloyd's of Texas unit handling policies in New Jersey and Texas,

 respectively.
 Life insurance is issued through the Amica Life